BIOGRAPHY

 Simon Mundy, International Festival Review, 2019

-The critical acclaim which his music continues to receive worldwide led to commissions such as Road to Bach for solo piano by Kotaro Fukuma, The Legend of Bijan and Manijeh for piano, choir, and orchestra by Windsor Symphony Orchestra and Jeffrey Biegel, Air and Variations for Clarinet, Violin and Cello with Scarab Club in Detroit, and Dance of the Butterfly and Flame for violin and piano by Margaret Fingerhut and Bradley Creswick.
+The critical acclaim which his music continues to receive worldwide led to commissions such as Road to Bach for solo piano by Kotaro Fukuma, The Legend of Bijan and Manijeh for piano, choir, and orchestra by Windsor Symphony Orchestra and Jeffrey Biegel, Fantasia on Themes from Verdi's Simon Boccenegra for solo piano by Peter Jablonski, Quartet for The Beginning of Time for Clarinet, Violin, Cello and Piano for Paddock Wood Proms in the UK, Dance of the Blossoms for Santur and string Orchestra by Portland Youth Philharmonic, and Dance of the Butterfly and Flame for violin and piano by Margaret Fingerhut and Bradley Creswick.

-In his creative work, Poupel is inspired by stories from literary masterpieces from around the world (including the Persian epic The Book of the Kings), poetry, art, mythology, and cinema.
-As a composer, he aims to expand on, and continue with, Sibelius’s organic use of form and thematic relationships, and is drawn to Ravel’s piano writing.
+In his creative work, Poupel is inspired by stories from literary masterpieces from around the world (including the Persian epic The Book of the Kings and Greek myths), poetry, art, mythology, and cinema.
+As a composer, he aims to expand on, and continue with, Sibelius’s and Brahms's organic use of form and thematic relationships, and is drawn to Ravel’s piano writing.
 In his compositions, these multi-faceted influences manifest in a coherent, personal, and sincere language that transcends cultural boundaries and has both intellectual and emotional appeal for audiences.

 Poupel was born in Isfahan, Iran, where he began his musical education by studying the Persian Dulcimer (santur) and piano.
-He was mentored in harmony, counterpoint, and composition by the great Iranian composer Saeed Sharifian, and in 2019 had his international professional debut with Zayande-Rud for string orchestra, performed by Windsor Symphony Orchestra in Canada.
+The great Iranian composer Saeed Sharifian mentored him in harmony, counterpoint, and composition.
+In 2019, he made his international professional debut with Zayande-Rud for string orchestra, performed by the Windsor Symphony Orchestra in Canada.
 His music has been in demand internationally ever since.

-Farhad Poupel is currently the holder of the prestigious Global Talent visa which allows him to work on a range of composition projects with international community of musicians.
+Farhad Poupel holds the prestigious Global Talent visa, which allows him to collaborate with an international community of musicians on a range of composition projects.